-Gains and losses on the hedging instrument, to the extent that the hedge is effective are recorded in OCI and deferred in equity.
-The deferred gains or losses are released to the income statement when the hedged cash flow items affect profit or loss.
+Gains and losses on the hedging instrument, to the extent that the hedge is effective, are recorded in OCI and deferred in equity.
+The deferred gains or losses are released to profit or loss when the hedged cash flow items affect profit or loss.
 The ineffective part of any gain or loss is recognised in profit or loss immediately.